 The Port must administer its state public trust responsibilities while also serving as a department of the City and County of San Francisco subject to a multitude of City goals, requirements, and procedures.
 The Mayor's Office and the San Francisco Board of Supervisors review and approve the Port's Capital and Operating Budgets, and certain types of Port lease and development projects.
 Under the San Francisco Administrative Code and this Waterfront Plan, it is City and Port policy to request competitive bids for lease and development opportunities along the waterfront.
 If the Port receives unsolicited development proposals, the Port may only enter negotiations if the Board of Supervisors finds that conducting a competitive process would be impractical or impossible.
 City policy also requires that Port non-maritime leases of 10 years or longer and \$1 million or more in annual rental revenues be approved by the Board of Supervisors.
-The Port also works closely with many other City departments, including the San Francisco Municipal Transportation Agency, San Francisco Public Works, and the San Francisco Public Utilities Commission, which manage the public transportation, infrastructure, and critical utility systems on Port waterfront lands that serve the city.
+The Port also works closely with many other City departments, including the San Francisco Municipal Transportation Agency, San Francisco Public Works, and SFPUC, which manage the public transportation, infrastructure, and critical utility systems on Port waterfront lands that serve the city.

-On land use issues, the Port works most closely with the San Francisco Planning Department (Planning Department) and Office of Economic and Workforce Development to ensure that land use, urban design, historic preservation, and other policies that affect the built environment are compatible and that waterfront amenities and improvements are well-integrated into broader city networks.
-The Pier 70 and Mission Rock neighborhoods and Southern Waterfront parks and open spaces along the Blue Greenway are products of these collaborations.
-As the City also turns its attention to developing a Citywide Resilience Framework, the Port also will continue joins an inter-departmental team of the Planning Department, the Department of the Environment, and the City Administrator's Office of Resilience to rely on strong inter-departmental coordinations and to align climate change and resilience programs and initiatives.
-See Chapter 2H for more discussion of Port and city resilience planning.
+On land use issues, the Port works most closely with the planning department and Office of Economic and Workforce Development to ensure that land use, urban design, historic preservation, and other policies that affect the built environment are compatible and that waterfront amenities and improvements are well-integrated into broader city networks.
+As the City also turns its attention to developing a Citywide Resilience Framework, the Port also will continue to rely on strong inter-departmental coordination to align climate change and resilience programs and initiatives.
+See Section 2H for more discussion of Port and city resilience planning.